 The Chartered Institute of Marketing also reported that 57% of online consumers do not trust that online brands are using their data reasonably and responsibly.

-There exists lack of balance between the demands of safety by customers in the online sphere, and the measures taken by merchant and corporations to ensure the safety of personal data.
+There exists a lack of balance between the demands of safety by customers in the online sphere, and the measures taken by merchants and corporations to ensure the safety of personal data.

 The Challenges with Data Protection

 Organizations face many challenges when it comes to the proper disposal of data once collected.As high as 41% of marketing agencies claim to have little to no understanding of the law and its implications.
 Click To Tweet

 It is, therefore, extremely concerning that there is no clear understanding of appropriate practices for the protection of these data.